AngusJohnson/Clipper2/Docs/readme.md

 ### Clipping open paths:

 The Clipper library clips **subject** paths which may be closed (polygons) or open (polylines).
-To fully understand the library's open path clipping, it's important to note that clipping is performed using a *sweep line* algorithm that progressing top-down in a Cartesian plane (ie from vertices with the largest Y coordinates to those with the least Y coordinates).
-Open path segments that touch a clipping boundary may or may not be part of clipping solutions.
-This will depend on which side of the clip boundary the path was on *prior to touching*.
-However *prior* in this case isn't referring to the segment that's closer to the path's origin.
-Instead prior is *relative to the sweep's direction*.
-While sweeping top-down in the Cartesian plane, *prior* refers to the segment immediately above.
-So:
+To fully understand the library's open path clipping, it's important to note that clipping is performed using a *sweep line* algorithm that progresses top-down in a Cartesian plane (ie from vertices with the largest Y coordinates to those with the least Y coordinates).
+And open path segments that touch a clipping boundary may or may not be part of clipping solutions.
+This will depend on which side of the clip boundary the open path was on *prior to touching*, where prior is relative to the sweep's direction, not relative to the path's origin.
+So with that preamble:
 <ul>
 <li>when an open path prior to touching a clipping boundary lies outside the clipping region, the touching segment will <i>not</i> be part of the clipping solution</li>
 <li>when an open path prior to touching a clipping boundary lies inside the clipping region, the touching segment will be part of the clipping solution</li>